Tradition and future

 Manuel Aragón Baizán (1916), who for a time ran a wine business that his father Diego had in Cádiz, decided when he died, to take charge of the winery, strengthening it, increasing its facilities as well as the distribution areas, and establishing exquisite lines of both cultivation and production and customer service, creating the foundations of what is today the company Manuel Aragón Baizán S.L. of which today Four of his children are owners.

 We are convinced that every decision we make in the vineyards and in the production of wine is important for the quality of the wines. wines we produce.
-The dedication of our expert viticulturist and the skill and experience of our winemaker have resulted in the production of these highly appreciated wines.
+The dedication of our expert field foreman and the skill and experience of our winemaker have resulted in the production of these highly appreciated wines.

 The Spirit of Manuel Aragón